dromorobo/MSX-wifi/README.md

 This is still under development, but it works already... http server and client, https client, domain lookup, even mdns works, meaning your MSX will automatically turn op in Finder or Explorer... so stay tuned for updates.

 WHAT YOU NEED - Hardware
-- NMS1250 modem cartridge (or other.
-MSX DOS only if supported by Fossil Driver)
+- Serial Interface
+  - NMS1250 modem cartridge, an ESP8266 and 5V adapter (or level shifters) to connect 3.3V ESP to the uart (Z8530, 8251, 8250 or 16550, depending on cartridge), or
+  - BadCat Wifi MSX cartridge, which has an onboard ESP8266
 - MSX computer
-- ESP8266
-- 5V adapter (or level shifters) to connect 3.3V ESP to Z8530 (or 8251, depending on cartridge).
-If you connect your ESP directly to the UART without 3.3V - 5V "conversion", you might damage your ESP

-or
-- BadCat Wifi MSX cartridge

 WHAT YOU NEED - Software for ESP
 - NodeMCU firmware (with tmr, http, uart, mdns modules)